dereckdemezquita/cs-R/README.md

 Advanced features of R, things I've learned, notes, templates, and benchmarks.
 In this course I include things I learned during package development.

-## Bullet points

-1. Better string interpolation
+1. Better string interpolation: `stringr::str_interp`.
 1. Better loops: conclusion `lapply` is better, if you have big data use `future.apply::future_lapply()`
     1. Consider the shape of your data, if you have a lot of columns calculations will take a long time, parallelisation might be useful.
     1. If you must use a `for` loop, initialise its vector output: `results <- vector(mode = "list", length = how_many_elements_do_you_expect)`